tobyweston/blog/source/_posts/2012-03-27-expecting-exception-with-junit-rule.markdown

 ---

 To make an assertion that an exception was thrown with JUnit, it's fairly common to use the try/fail/catch idiom or the `expected` element of the `@Test` annotation.
-Despite being more concise than the alternative, there is an argument that using `expected` doesn't support all the cases you may want to test.
-The examples being to perform additional testing after the exception or testing against the actual exception message.
+Despite being more concise than the former, there is an argument that using `expected` doesn't support all the cases you may want to test.
+The example being to perform additional testing after the exception or testing against the actual exception message.

 JUnit 4.7 introduces the next progression, a `@Rule` that offers the best of both worlds.
 This articles weighs up the pros and cons of each approach and takes a closer look at the syntax of each.